Student Support Officer FAQs

 - valid and current Working With Children Check (WWCC).

 The qualification must be relevant to the role description and the focus capabilities.
 A Certificate 3 or Diploma in Educational Support does not match the role statement as SSOs are required to access and/or deliver evidence-based wellbeing programs.
+Applicants must have completed their diplomas/degrees before applying.

 What are the differences between SSOs, SLSOs and CLOs?